-After a delicious meal, or possibly the one that won’t be repeated, everyone does a quick cleanup and then off to the prayer space for the daily prayer.
-Once the final Amen is said, the night is up for whatever the volunteers need to do.
+After a delicious meal, everyone does a quick cleanup and then off to the prayer space for the daily prayer.
+Daily prayer is the foundation of your spiritual experience and along with Mass, faith sharing, retreats and a very special pilgrimage experience to Assisi, Italy you will deepen and integrate all you will do and see with your faith through a Franciscan lens.
+Once the final Amen is said, the night is up for whatever you and your community need to do.
 It might be a continuation of the stories from supper or the dance that was in the kitchen, maybe a book is picked for some reading or after a long day you hear your pillow calling your name.

 This could be a typical day for one volunteer but there are many different schedules so it is bound to change.
 You might have to do breakfast as your meal together rather than dinner or you might have to pray in the morning rather than at night.
 At first it can be a little tedious to figure out but after routine sets in, the schedule clears up.
 Your life as a FrancisCorps volunteer has many blessings.
 It will also contain many challenges.
 But no matter the ups or downs or what your typical day looks like, the life you will live as a FrancisCorps volunteer will always include four key things: service, community, prayer and a Franciscan sense of fun!

 The volunteer house is located in the Syracuse, NY neighborhood called the Northside.
 You’ll live in a cozy and fully furnished house consisting of 8 bedrooms (you’ll get your own room!), two bathrooms, a dining room, communal living space, a prayer space, a kitchen, basement with washer and dryer, and an upstairs porch.
 The house is located within an about 10-15 minute drive to all service sites and downtown.
 The house is also about a 5 minute drive to Assumption Church, the parish where you will be a member.
 You can tour the volunteer house here!